piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

 ## PIC Simulation with PICLas

+Install the required **piclas** executable by compiling the source code as described in Chapter {ref}`userguide/installation:Installation`, specifically described under Section {ref}`userguide/installation:Compiling the code`.
+Always build the code in a separate directory located in the piclas top level directory.
+For this PIC tutorial, e.g., create a directory *build_poisson_Leapfrog* in the piclas repository by running

+    cd $PICLAS_PATH

+where the variable `$PICLAS_PATH` contains the path to the location of the piclas repository.
+If the piclas repository is located in the home directory, simply run

+    cd /home/$(whoami)/piclas

+and the create the build directory, in which the compilation process will take place

+    mkdir build_poisson_Leapfrog

+and the directory structure, which can be viewed via

+    ls -l

+should look like this

+     build_poisson_Leapfrog
+     cmake
+     CMakeListsLib.txt
+     CMakeListsMachine.txt
+     CMakeLists.txt
+     CONTRIBUTORS.md
+     docs
+     LICENCE.md
+     README.md
+     REFERENCE.md
+     REGGIE.md
+     regressioncheck
+     share
+     SpeciesDatabase.h5
+     src
+     tools
+     tutorials
+     unitTests

+Always compile the code within the *build* directory, hence, navigate to the *build_poisson_Leapfrog* directory before running cmake

+    cd build_poisson_Leapfrog

-For the PIC simulation, following cmake compile flags are required
+For this specific tutorial, make sure to set the correct compile flags

     PICLAS_EQNSYSNAME       = poisson
     LIBS_USE_PETSC          = ON
     PICLAS_READIN_CONSTANTS = ON
     PICLAS_TIMEDISCMETHOD   = Leapfrog

-which are forwarded to cmake by running the following command from inside the `build` directory
+which are forwarded to cmake by running the following command from inside the `build_poisson_Leapfrog` directory

     cmake ../ -DPICLAS_READIN_CONSTANTS=ON -DLIBS_USE_PETSC=0N -DPICLAS_EQNSYSNAME=poisson -DPICLAS_TIMEDISCMETHOD=Leapfrog